-Americans use 68 million trees per year for their paper needs which results in massive deforestation, which destroys habitats and contributes to climate change.
-The good news is, there are lots of great companies offering sustainable paper products and other school supplies.
+Americans use 68 million trees per year for their paper needs, resulting in massive deforestation, destroying habitats, and contributing to climate change.
+The good news is that many great companies offer sustainable paper products and other school supplies.

-Eco Friendly and Zero Waste School Supplies: Paper Products
+1. Eco-Friendly and Zero Waste School Supplies: Paper Products

 Staples also carries 100% recycled paper products.
 This paper is FSC certified and made with 100% post-consumer recycled content, which is fantastic.
 The higher the post-consumer content the better!